darkreader/darkreader/README.md

 (for Filter and Filter+ modes)
 *(please, preserve alphabetical order by URL, use short selectors, preserve code style)*.

-Notice that merged changes to these files are automatically delivered to all users **within 15 minutes**.
+Please note, that merged changes to these files are automatically delivered to all users **within 15 minutes**.

 ### Using Dev Tools

+Dev Tools should be used to **fix minor issues** on a web page *(like dark icon on dark background, removing bright background, adding white background to transparent image etc.)*.
+If page looks partially dark and bright in **Dynamic mode**, it should be considered as a bug.
+For **Filter mode** it is a common practice to invert already dark page parts.

 - Open **Chrome Dev Tools** (F12).
 - Click on **element picker** (top-left corner).